benlund/llms/README.md

 ## Supported Models

 LLMs from Anthropic, Google, xAI, and various open-weight inference hosts are pre-configured in this release.
 See `lib/llms/public_models.json` for the full list.
-No models from OpenAI are pre-configured but you can set them up them manually in your application code along the lines of the exmaple above.
+No models from OpenAI are pre-configured but you can set them up them manually in your application code along the lines of the example above.

 ## Configuration